jiyuehe/SPH-HeartSim/README.md

 Use software ParaView (https://www.paraview.org/) to view the simulation result
 Results will be in folder /electromechanical-heart-simulator/build/sim/bin/output
 Install ParaView: brew install paraview
-ParaView can open MechanicalHeart_0000000000.vtp and play the simulation movie
+ParaView can open PhysiologyHeart_0000000000.vtp and play the simulation movie

+There are useful codes in the folder "tools".

 # Install dependencies
 # ------------------------------